thebuildcraft/RemotePlayerWaypointsForXaero/README.md

 - [ewpratten](https://github.com/ewpratten) for making [RemotePlayers](https://github.com/ewpratten/remoteplayers) which this mod was originally based on
 - [MeerBiene](https://github.com/MeerBiene) for having the idea and helping with the AFK-time formatting
 - [eatmyvenom](https://github.com/eatmyvenom) for having the idea and helping with implementing the marker support
+- [James Seibel](https://gitlab.com/jeseibel) for making Distance Horizons: I used a lot of the multi-version build scripts from there.

 _This mod is not officially affiliated with Dynmap, Bluemap, Squaremap, Pl3xMap or Xaero in any way._